 I’m also extremely frugal (ahem… some might say cheap), and while I fully believe that we should be willing to invest in our health and wellbeing, I know that affordability is key for keeping real health a realistic possibility for real women and our families.

 Despite all of that, I, like you, keep trying to figure it out.
 I’m working to understand how every system, every thought process and every bite of food I eat is part of a whole – making each one of us an incredible force to be reckoned with.
-So, while I don’t claim to be an expert, I am a journalist, and I’m curious, full of questions and I want to share what I’ve found and am continuing to find so that you can figure out your personal version of real health too.
+So, while I don’t claim to be an expert in anything but turning my health around, dealing with food allergies and just generally keeping it real – I’m curious, full of questions and I’m putting my journalism background to work for all of us.
+I want to share what I’ve found and am continuing to find so that you can figure out your personal version of real health too.
 We are in this together, and I’m truly honored to be part of your journey.